eza-community/eza/man/eza.1.md

 : Valid timestamp styles are ‘`default`’, ‘`iso`’, ‘`long-iso`’, ‘`full-iso`’, ‘`relative`', or you can use a `custom` style with '`+`' as prefix.
 (Ex: "`+%Y/%m/%d, %H:%M`" => "`2023/9/30, 12:00`"). for more details about format syntax, please read: https://docs.rs/chrono/latest/chrono/format/strftime/index.html

 `--total-size`
-: Show recursive directory size.
+: Show recursive directory size (unix only).

 `-u`, `--accessed`
 : Use the accessed timestamp field.